 From Mad Cows to Coronavirus Sidney Tarrow Emeritus Maxwell Upson Professor of Government and Adjunct Professor, Cornell Law School

-Wired Politics Claire Potter Co-executive Editor, Public Seminar and Professor of History, The New School for Social Research
+Wired Politics Claire Potter Contributing Editor at Public Seminar, and Emeritus Professor of History at the New School for Social Research